-All offers will be time-limited by when the project has to be completed and final claims submitted.
+All offers will be time-limited to a maximum of 2 years, by which time the project has to be completed and final claims submitted.

 Applications should be made on the forms available online (hard copies are also available on request).
-In addition, a project / business plan may be requested for any application if:
+In addition, more information may be requested if: